kaarmin/vegmazona/README.md

 3. Classes for header, main, footer created and styled

-4. Grid area colu
-mn and group set in style sheet
+4. Grid area column and group set in style sheet

 5. Effects styled to links on hovering:
     -header links, cart and signin added